Aaron-Bopp/TIM/40_Evergreens/Obsidian's graph is useful in the implicit and dynamic relations it can reveal.md

 As you spend more time in the graph, you will start to recognize related structures of notes: three notes that are always in a line, two notes that are always right next to eachother despite not being linked.
 These show you implicit relationships that exist within your [[knowledge]].
 As you add to your vault, you will be able to notice these structures shift and change, and you can ask why this is happening.
-^[[[Evergreen notes organize knowledge so that it can grow]]]
+^[[[Evergreen notes organize knowledge so that it can grow]]] To see an idea of what this will look like take a look at my [[Graph Timeline]].
 %%
 #TO/TEND/MULCH
 Additionally, many have noticed that as your graph grows very large, (over ~1000 nodes) it becomes difficult to gain any use out of this.
 I have yet to see this with my own graph, but I could definitely see only a certain kind of graph being useful at a large size: